CruGlobal/jenkins-jobs/README.md

 * Create a feature branch and add your job definition to the appropriate yaml file.
  * app -jobs.yml --> Ruby on Rails, PHP, openresty and react apps running on ECS/Docker
  * ep-jobs.yml --> ElasticPath jobs
+ * ep-promotable-jobs.yml --> ElasticPath jobs that use the promotable jobs plugin
  * java-docker-jobs.yml --> Java apps running on ECS/docker
  * java-jobs.yml --> Java apps running in a non-containerized environment
  * simple-jobs.yml --> Docker image build jobs and other misc jobs